 HMRC's 2 min. video summaries this nicely:

 Currently HMRC allow a claim of 45p per business mile as long as your business journeys are recorded via a mileage log (the rate falls to 25p per mile after the first 10,000 miles).

 Importantly your mileage log should include: Date, start-point, destination, purpose of journey and the number of miles travelled all business records these should be kept for a minimum of 6 years + the current tax year.
-There are apps that will help record your business mileage (e.g. Xero bookkeeping includes it's own expense/mileage apps) or feel free to get-in-touch and request our simple Excel based template.
+There are apps that will help record your business mileage (e.g. Xero bookkeeping includes it's own expense/mileage apps) or feel free to download and use our simple Excel based template.